Bnoure/Bnoure/README.md

 Added the `Mon 11 Sept 2023`

-Last update on Fri Feb 14 2025
+Last update on Mon Feb 17 2025

-**321 day before 2026 ⏱**
+**318 day before 2026 ⏱**

-🤖 This README.md is updated with horror, by Gabot ❤️
+🤖 This README.md is updated with pleasure, by Gabot ❤️